ALiangLiang/cloud9-launcher/README.md

 ### About

 This project is reference [c9ui](https://github.com/orditeck/c9ui).
 Coz I don't want to prepare environment about PHP 😛.
-BTW, I am not English-speaker.
+BTW, I am not a English-speaker.
 So if you discover some grammar error, please help me fixed and PR. lol